worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 "Mm.
 Routine can be valuable.
 Gives one time to think.
 To reflect."
 Roth poured herself coffee from the pot—she always brought her own mug, a NASA logo one from Apollo days.
 "I understand you've been interested in trajectory mechanics."

-Sarah's hands went still.
+Liv's hands went still.
 "How did you—"

 "The library keeps sign-in logs.
 You've checked out several orbital mechanics textbooks over the past months.
 Advanced topics.
 Above what would be required for your current position."